cnbeining/ABPlayerHTML5-Py/README.md

 Update history
 -----
+.05: Fix the problem that if ~/.cache does not exist, it will return a 404.
+Also fix the version number problem.

 .04: Fix Issue #1 in a way, now Chrome and Safari are both good to play with more stable backbone.